georg-wolflein/ToolArena/CONTRIBUTING.md

 > [!NOTE]
 > The terms "task" and "tool" are used interchangeably in this guide.

+So, what makes a good task?
+**A good task for ToolArena is a well-scoped, functional wrapper around an open-source GitHub repository that is associated with a research paper.**
+The task should be meaningful for LLM-based tool generation -- simple enough to be learnable from documentation and repo code, yet non-trivial enough to require some reasoning and code synthesis.
+Importantly, it must also be *testable*, i.e. you can write code to assess whether the task was successful.

+When you create a new task, you place these files in a directory under `tasks/`.
+For example, if your task is named `my_nifty_task`, your files would live under `tasks/my_nifty_task/`.
 Each task in ToolArena consists of:
 1. A **task definition** (`task.yaml`) containing basic metadata, inputs/outputs, test invocations, etc.
 2. A **reference solution** (i.e. implementation), consisting of: